RichMorin/superfast-batch-importer/readme.md

 * [download zip](http://dist.neo4j.org/batch-import/batch_importer_21.zip)
 * unzip

-*NOTE: You have to provide at least one **tab separated** CSV file for nodes and at least one for relationships.*
+*NOTE: You have to provide at least one _tab separated_ CSV file for nodes and at least one for relationships.*

 ## Execution

 Just use the provided shell script `import.sh` or `import.bat` on Windows

-    import.sh -db-directory test.db -nodes nodes.csv -rels rels.csv
+    import.sh -db-directory graph.db -nodes nodes.csv -rels rels.csv

 Example data for the files is provided in the `sample` directory.
 Test the importer using:

-    import.sh -db-directory test.db -nodes sample/nodes.csv -rels sample/rels.csv
+    import.sh -db-directory graph.db -nodes sample/nodes.csv -rels sample/rels.csv

 ## Use with Neo4j Server

-* point to the sever db: `import.sh -db-directory /path/to/neo4j/data/graph.db -nodes nodes.csv -rels rels.csv`
-* or, after the import point your server config (`/path/to/neo4j/conf/neo4j-server.properties`) to the path of this `test.db` directory
+* after the import point your server config (`/path/to/neo4j/conf/neo4j-server.properties`) to the path of this `graph.db` directory
-* or copy or move the created data over to your server e.g. `cp -r test.db/* /path/to/neo4j/data/graph.db/`

 ## CSV file format